Charles Arntzen: Research

 Arntzen's research focus spans plant cell-molecular biology and protein engineering.
 He was an early proponent of using plant biotechnology to enhance food quality and value, to express pharmacologically active products in plants, and to overcome health and agricultural constraints in the developing world.
 He is a pioneer in the development of plant-based vaccines for human disease prevention with special emphasis on needs of poor countries and disease prevention in animal agriculture.
 After 2001, this research was extended to the creation of effective vaccines and therapeutics to reduce the threats of biowarfare agents.
 Research initiated at ASU and funded by the US Army in 2002 focused on use of tobacco to bio-manufacture vaccines and monoclonal antibodies to prevent for treat disease caused by potential biological warfare agents.
 In 2011, he and his team at the Biodesign Institute were developing a vaccine for the Ebola virus using mice.
 An outcome of this research was the creation of ZMapp, a therapeutic used to treat Ebola patients.
-ZMapp remains as the leading candidate therapeutic for this disease.
 Fast Company chose him as the Most Creative Person in Business in 2015 for his work on fighting Ebola with tobacco-made therapeutics.

 In addition to his employment with DuPont, Arntzen's private sector service includes past membership on the Board of Directors of DeKalb Genetics Corporation (prior to sale to Monsanto) and Board of Directors for Axis Genetics in Cambridge, UK.
-He currently serves on the Board of Directors of Advanced BioNutrition Corporation.
+He also served on the Board of Directors of Advanced BioNutrition Corporation.
 He is an inventor on multiple U.S. and international patents and was named a Fellow in the U.S. National Academy of Inventors in 2015.